The Mighty Boosh: The Mighty Boosh (1998)

-Noel Fielding as Tony Harrison, right, with Richard Ayoade as Saboo.

 The Boosh, then consisting of only Barratt and Fielding, conceived The Mighty Boosh whilst working on Stewart Lee's Edinburgh Festival show King Dong vs. Moby Dick in which they played a giant penis and a whale respectively.

 In 1998, they took The Mighty Boosh to the Edinburgh Festival, recruiting fellow comedian Rich Fulcher, whom the pair had met while working on Unnatural Acts.
 The show won the Perrier Award for Best Newcomer.
 During their residency at North London's Hen and Chickens Theatre the following year, they built up a cult following, introducing new characters whilst developing old ones.